ammarhakim/ammar-simjournal/je/je22/je22-euler-2d.rst

 Euler solver in Gkeyll (in particular the `WavePropagationUpdater`) works well.
-The issue of asymmetries in the implosion problem is not completely resolved, however, initial results show that an unsplit scheme (with transverse correction to allow a larger stable time-step) will fix this.
+The issue of asymmetries in the implosion problem is not completely resolved, however, initial results show that an unsplit scheme (with transverse correction to allow a larger stable time-step), and more careful initial condition, may fix this.

 I should also point out that [Liska2003]_ (and others) seem not aware of the simple trick to fixing positivity violations in FV schemes.
-In fact, every problem that "fail" in [Liska2003]_ can be successful simulated by just switching to Lax fluxes and first-order for a small number of problematic steps.
-In this regard, Gkeyll algorithms are very robust, working even when some other algorithms "fail".
+In fact, every problem that fails in [Liska2003]_ can be successful simulated by just switching to Lax fluxes and first-order for a small number of problematic steps.
+In this regard, Gkeyll algorithms are very robust, working even when some other algorithms fail.

 References
 ----------